Updated: Dec 2, 2022

 California Employment Laws Protect Employees Against Retaliation In The Workplace

-There is a range of state and federal employment laws that help protect workers from workplace discrimination and harassment.
+A range of state and federal employment laws help protect workers from workplace discrimination and harassment.
 What many Los Angeles employees may not be aware of is the fact that they are still protected from harassment under these rules.

 This means that employers cannot discipline or penalize employees for filing discrimination or assault charges or engaging in disciplinary investigations.
-In such situations, "punishment" could entail several actions, such as being moved over for a promotion, taking a salary cut, denied a wage increase, denied training for a better position or facing Wrongful Termination under California Employment Law.
+In such situations, "punishment" could entail several actions, such as being moved over for a promotion, taking a salary cut, being denied a wage increase, being denied training for a better position, or facing Wrongful Termination under California Employment Law.

 You must contact a pre-screened Employment Lawyer in Los Angeles who will be by your side, advocate for your rights and help ensure that your civil rights and best interests are secured if you feel that your company is retaliating against you for participating in constitutionally protected practices.

 According to the Equal Employment Opportunity Commission (EEOC) and California Employment Law, retaliation is the most commonly alleged basis of workplace discrimination.
 When you are involved in the following forms of legal practices, your company cannot terminate you or discriminate against you:

 You have lodged a complaint with the EEOC or are a witness in a case.